2007 Liberal Democrats leadership election: Opening

 In media reports and the betting markets, the front-runners were friends Nick Clegg (Home Affairs spokesperson) and Chris Huhne (Environment spokesperson).
 Huhne ran in the 2006 leadership election, coming second to Campbell, whom Clegg had supported.

-After Campbell's surprise resignation, there was speculation as to who would run.
-Various contenders ruled themselves out early on (including notably Vincent Cable, Edward Davey, Lynne Featherstone, Julia Goldsworthy, Simon Hughes, Susan Kramer, David Laws, Sarah Teather and Steve Webb), leading to the possibility of only two candidates achieving sufficient nominations.
+Following Campbell's surprise resignation, there was speculation as to who would run.
+Various contenders ruled themselves out early on (including notably Vince Cable, Ed Davey, Lynne Featherstone, Julia Goldsworthy, Simon Hughes, Susan Kramer, David Laws, Sarah Teather and Steve Webb), leading to the possibility of only two candidates achieving sufficient nominations.
 Huhne launched his campaign first on Wednesday 17 October, with Clegg launching his on Friday 19 October.

 John Hemming announced on his blog that he wished to stand, and that he was taking soundings from colleagues, but he went on to acknowledge that it would be too difficult for him to obtain sufficient MP nominators.
 Former leader Charles Kennedy initially said he was "highly unlikely" to run again, and that it is not part of his "game plan", but did not completely rule out the possibility.
 He later more clearly rejected the idea.

 Huhne and then Clegg submitted their formal nomination paperwork.
 Clegg attracted most support from fellow MPs, although both candidates had high-profile supporters, including former Liberal Democrat leader Paddy Ashdown for Clegg and former Liberal leader David Steel for Huhne.

 Nominations closed at 16:00 (UTC+0) on 31 October 2007.